Firefighting plane crashes in Greece, killing both pilots, as island blazes force new evacuations

 The air force said the pilots, aged 34 and 27, both died in the crash.
 The plane had no ejection system.

-Prime Minister Kyriakos Mitsotakis cancelled a planned visit to Cyprus for Wednesday, and three days of mourning were called for Greece's armed forces.
+Prime Minister Kyriakos Mitsotakis cancelled a planned visit to Cyprus for Wednesday, and Greece’s armed forces declared three days of mourning.

+“They offered their lives to save lives,” Mitsotakis said of the pilots.
+“They proved how hazardous their daily missions in extinguishing fires are ...
+In their memory, we continue the war against the destructive forces of nature.”

 A third successive heat wave in Greece pushed temperatures back above 40 degrees Celsius (104 degrees Fahrenheit) across parts of the country Tuesday amid a string of evacuations from fires that have raged out of control for days, whipped on by strong winds.